Akuli/odotdot/docs/syntax-spec.md

   equivalent to `{ return expression; }`.
   TODO: the Ö interpreter doesn't support the `{ expression }` syntax yet :(

-Here's a list of statements
+Here's a list of statements:
 - Function calls: `function arg1 arg2 arg3;` is like the
   `(function arg1 arg2 arg3)` [expression](#expressions), but the return value
   is ignored.